masa-finance/docs/docs/welcome-to-masa/welcome-to-masa.md

 - [**Staking Your Node**](/docs/masa-protocol/protocol-staking-guide.md)

-:::danger
+:::caution

-All protocol nodes need to stake test MASA on Sepolia, this requires **Sepolia ETH**.
+All protocol nodes need to stake sepolia MASA, this requires **Sepolia ETH**.

 :::